 Shakas for an epic day

 CARABAO ISLAND ACCOMMODATION

-Carabao Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Carabao to fit the needs of budget backpackers and luxury travelers.
+Carabao Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Carabao to fit the needs of budget backpackers, luxury travelers, and everyone in between.